Sidoktaya

-Sidoktaya, also Sitoktaya or Setoketaya (စေတုတ္တရာမြို့) is a town and seat of Sidoktaya Township in Minbu District of Magway Division, situated in middle west region of Burma.
-It is bordered with Salin township to the east, with Pwintbyu township to the south-east, with Ngape township to the south, with Minbya township (Rakhine State) to the west, with Kanpelek township (Chin State) to the north-west and with Saw township to the north.
-It is a hilly region of Rakhine.
-Mount Sun Taung, the highest mountain in Rakhine, 6527 ft high, is in Sidoktaya township.

 History

 Sidoktaya is one of the oldest ancient towns in Myanmar.
 It is established by Prince Yazakumar (a.
 Min Zaya Khittaya or Min Thiri Khittaya) in Year 460 (Myanmar Era) (about 1098 A.D.).
 Now it is over 900 years of age. there are many archaeological places including Si-kyek-taung Pagoda, Aung-kyar Thiri Pagoda, and Sutaungpyi Pagoda.
-The ancient city wall had been found buried in some places.
+The ancient city wall had been found buried in some places, but they are no longer can be found in modern day Sidoktaya.

 Geography

 Sidoktaya is situated at Latitude (lat): 20°25'29"N and Longitude (lon): 94°15'36"E and Elevation (approx.): 108m.
 The area is about 1025 sqmi, and it is the second largest area township next to Taungdwingyi township in the Magway division.
 Mone Creek which is the largest in the sub region flows through the Sidoktaya township.
 This creek is started from Mount Khaw Nu Thon which is the highest mount in the Chin Hills.
 The area is very mountainous and most of the mountains are above 3000 ft.